Carolee Schneemann: Film

-Schneemann began work on the next film, Plumb Line, in her Autobiographical Trilogy in 1968.
-The film opens with a still shot of a man's face with a plumb line in front of it before the entire image begins to burn.
-Various images including Schneemann and the man appear in different quadrants of the frame while a discombobulating soundtrack consisting of music, sirens, and cat noises among other things play in the background.
+Schneemann began work on her next film, Plumb Line, in 1968.
+It opens with a still shot of a man's face with a plumb line in front of it before the entire image begins to burn.
+Various images including Schneemann and the man appear in different quadrants of the frame while a disorienting soundtrack of music, sirens, and cat noises, among other things, plays in the background.
 The sound and visuals grow more intense as the film progresses, with Schneemann narrating about a period of physical and emotional illness.
-The film ends with Schneemann attacking a series of projected images and a repetition of the opening segment of the film.
-During a showing of Plumb Line at a women's film festival, the film was booed for the image of the man at the beginning of the film.
+The film ends with Schneemann attacking a series of projected images and a repetition of its opening segment.
+During a showing of Plumb Line at a women's film festival, it was booed for the image of the man at the beginning of the film.

-From 1973 to 1976, in her ongoing piece Up to and Including Her Limits, a naked Schneemann is suspended from a tree surgeon's harness, which is attached from the ceiling above a canvas.
-Using the motions of her body to make marks with a crayon, the artist maps time processes as a video monitor records the movement of the artist.
-She manually lowers and raises the rope in which she suspends, to reach all corners of the canvas.
-In this work, Schneemann addresses the male-dominated art world of Abstract Expressionism and Action painting, specifically work done by artists Jackson Pollock and Willem de Kooning.
-Schneemann arrived at the museum when it opened with the cleaners, guards, secretaries, maintenance crew and remained until it closed.
-Through this practice the artist explored the political and personal implications of the museum space by enabling the place of art creation and art presentation to become one.
-Schneemann intended to do away with performance, a fixed audience, rehearsals, improvisation, sequences, conscious intention, technical cues, and a central metaphor or theme in order to explore what is left.
-In 1984, Schneemann completed the final video, a compilation of video footage from six performances: the Berkeley Museum, 1974; London Filmmaker's Cooperative, 1974; Artists Space, NY, 1974; Anthology Film Archives, NY, 1974; The Kitchen, NY, 1976; and the Studio Galerie, Berlin, 1976.
+From 1973 to 1976, in her ongoing piece Up to and Including Her Limits, a naked Schneemann is suspended from a tree surgeon's harness attached from the ceiling above a canvas.
+Using the motions of her body to make marks with a crayon, the artist maps time processes as a video monitor records her movement.
+She manually lowers and raises the rope on which she is suspended to reach all corners of the canvas.
+In this work, Schneemann addresses the male-dominated art world of Abstract Expressionism and Action painting, specifically work by Jackson Pollock and Willem de Kooning.
+Schneemann arrived at the museum when it opened, with the cleaners, guards, secretaries, maintenance crew, and remained until it closed.
+Through this practice she explored the political and personal implications of the museum space by enabling the place of art creation and art presentation to become one.
+Schneemann intended to do away with performance, a fixed audience, rehearsals, improvisation, sequences, conscious intention, technical cues, and a central metaphor or theme in order to explore what was left.
+In 1984, she completed the final video, a compilation of video footage from six performances: the Berkeley Museum, 1974; London Filmmaker's Cooperative, 1974; Artists Space, NY, 1974; Anthology Film Archives, NY, 1974; The Kitchen, NY, 1976; and the Studio Galerie, Berlin, 1976.